mikestepanov/electron-example/README.md

    - client emits `requestConversationsAndUsers`, loading mock starts
    - server emits in response `recieveConversationsAndUsers`, sends all users and all conversations (in prod case it will be paginated but here it's just mock)
    - in all users should be our current user as well
+9) In the example the first conversation (a conversation with character Vegeta):
+   - 0th messaged comes from Vegeta (to show chat activity)
+   - A chat is automatically created with an imaginary user.
+   - When user sends the first message, it comes from the user.
+   - When user sends the second message, it comes from Vegeta
+   - Third messaged is authored from the user
+   - Forth is form Vegeta, and so on...
+   - The preview cell in the sidebar is updated properly
+     - If last message is from the user, 'You: ' is appended to the message preview
+10) as a bonus, I added multi user view in the second conversation, similar to single user chat with minor changes

+- Character's first name is apppended to the message preview
+- the chat has it's own name and icon that is unchanging

 ### Install Dependencies